Bye (Peso Pluma song)

-"Bye" is a song recorded and performed by the Mexican regional music singer-songwriter and rapper Peso Pluma.
+"Bye" is a song recorded and performed by the Mexican regional music singer Peso Pluma.
 The song was written by Jasiel Núñez, José Antonio Martínez Oviedo and by the singer, who also produced it together with Iván Leal.
 It was released on 26 May 2023 as the third single from Pluma's third studio album Génesis, the release was through Double P Records, the label that Peso Pluma founded.
 The song is his first solo single since 2021, when he released "Por Las Noches".

 Critical reception

 Upon release, the song received mostly positive reviews from Spanish-speaking media.
 The Regueton.com site published: "“Bye” is yet another example of his talent and versatility (of Peso Pluma), consolidating his position as one of the most outstanding figures within the Corridos Tumbados genre".
 The Mexican newspaper Milenio called it a "heartbreak" song. the Spanish digital newspaper Okdiario named it as "his most sincere and personal song" describing it as: "much more intimate and with a slower melody than his previous releases".
 Lucía Coca from the site Los 40 Urban expressed: "Bye talks about a breakup, and he does it with cutting verses and lyrics loaded with pain and a lot of emotion" concluding that "it could become a ballad completely different from the others".